You’ve probably seen those flashy posts on social media, people showing off luxury cars, international trips, and wads of cash, all thanks to Nexus.

 7. Withdrawal Issues

-Early investors might withdraw easily; that’s how trust is built.
-But over time, withdrawals get delayed, excuses pile up, and eventually, the platform vanishes.
+Early investors might withdraw easily; that is how trust is built.
+But over time, withdrawals may get delayed, excuses may accumulate, and platforms may become inaccessible.

 How to Report a Ponzi Scam?